08

 Three regulatory and market shifts have changed the carbon conversation since 2020.

 EU ETS Maritime is the most consequential.
 In force from 1 January 2024, it covers ships above 5,000 GT calling at EEA ports.
 Compliance phased in at 40 percent of 2024 emissions in 2025, 70 percent in 2026, 100 percent from 2027.
 Most yachts sit below 5,000 GT (a 60m motor yacht is typically 700 to 1,200 GT); the bite lands on the very large motors above the threshold, around EUR 200,000 to 400,000 per year on a 90m at current carbon prices.
-Comparable sailing yachts pay materially less.
+Comparable sailing yachts pay much less.

-The IMO 2023 Strategy (MEPC 80, Resolution MEPC.377(80)) sets a 20 percent reduction in well-to-wake GHG emissions by 2030 (striving 30 percent), 70 percent by 2040 (striving 80), net zero by or around 2050, against 2008 levels.
+The IMO 2023 Strategy (MEPC 80, Resolution MEPC.377(80)) sets a 20 percent well-to-wake GHG reduction by 2030 (striving 30), 70 percent by 2040 (striving 80), net zero by or around 2050, against 2008 levels.
 The strategy shapes the commercial shipping fuel transition that reaches yachting through fuel availability and cost.

 The most consequential near-term answer is hydrotreated vegetable oil.
 HVO is a paraffinic diesel made from waste fats and vegetable oils, a true drop-in replacement for marine gas oil: existing engines, fuel systems, and tanks accept it without modification.
 Lifecycle CO2 is 85 to 90 percent below fossil diesel; cetane above 70 gives cleaner combustion and a small power benefit.
 Bunker availability is strongest in the Mediterranean, weaker in the Caribbean and US East Coast, mixed elsewhere; per-tonne pricing sits 30 to 50 percent above mineral diesel.
 Feadship's 84m Obsidian, launched 2023, was the first delivery yacht on HVO; uptake among other quality builders has accelerated.
 For owners wanting a defensible carbon position without rebuilding the engine room, HVO is the easiest move available.